Ariake Arena: Events

-Billie Eilish performed in the arena for her Happier Than Ever, The World Tour on August 26, 2022.

-It is scheduled to be used for the first time for sports after reopening with the B3 League game between Tokyo United v.
-Saitama Broncos, on October 9, 2022.

-Charli XCX performed in Ariaka Arena on her Crash tour during the Tonal Tokyo Festival on October 29, 2022.
+In 20 August 2022 it opened as a public facility with a Perfume concert as part of its Plasma Tour.
+Billie Eilish performed in the arena for her Happier Than Ever, The World Tour on 26 August 2022.It is scheduled to be used for the first time for sports after reopening with the B3 League game between Tokyo United v.
+Saitama Broncos, on 9 October 2022.
+Charli XCX performed in Ariake Arena on her Crash: The Live Tour during the Tonal Tokyo Festival on 29 October 2022.

+The Japanese pro wrestling companies New Japan Pro-Wrestling (NJPW) and World Wonder Ring Stardom (Stardom) held the first ever Historic X-Over on 20 November 2022, the first pro wrestling event ever held at the venue.
+On 13 December 2022, Naoya Inoue won the bantamweight undisputed championship at the Ariake Arena.